mbdavid/LiteDB/README.md

 - Single LiteException class

 ### To think about
 - Write operation can be in an async Task?
-Will boost performance :) (needs .NET 4)
+Will boost performance :) (needs .NET 4 or works with Thread)
 - Remove all "unnecessary" code (could be an plugin/add after more stable)
    - Shrink
-   - Shell inside core
+   - Shell inside core (must be an extra tool)
    - Stats
    - Dump
    - FileStorage (GridFS)
-   - Encryption
+   - Encryption (needs extra libs to netstandard)
 - IQueryProvider to `db.Query<MyClass>("colName").Where(x => x.IdName == "John").ToPaged(1, 10);`

 ### Regions
 - Database
    - Collections
    - QueryProvider
 - Document
    - BsonSerializer
    - JsonSerializer
-   - Mapper
-       - Attributes
-       - Linq
 - Engine
    - Pages
    - Services
    - Disks
    - Structures
    - Query
+- Mapper
+   - Attributes
+   - Linq
 - Utils

 =============================================================================